FOUNDATION OBRAS

 Peter Van Huffel (Canada, living in Berlin) is a saxophonist and composer.
 At OBRAS he was exploring the combination of saxophone with effect pedals and live electronics processing.
 He brought his baritone saxophone for this.
 He was learning new music software to achieve superior sound, and made extensive recordings in a variety of resonant spaces; in a marble quarry and in nature around OBRAS.
 But he has developed his deepest interest in the extremely resonant sound in the fortress of Evoramonte.
 He has visited the fortress on numerous occasions, during which he has been recording and filming his work with the intention of developing a full-length performance video.

-Peter is working with several bands and has released some 20 albums in 2012
+Peter is working with several bands.
+Since 2021 he released some 20 albums.

 More info: petervanhuffel.com gorillamaskmusic.com